-Georgetown ISD is pleased to introduce Naviance Family Connection, a web-based service designed especially for students and parents.
-Naviance Family Connection is a college and success planning tool designed to help students plan their college search, investigate careers, communicate with their school counselors, and stay on top of tasks and assignments related to their learning plan and college application process.
+Georgetown ISD is pleased to introduce Naviance Student, a web-based service designed especially for students and parents.
+Naviance Student is a college and success planning tool designed to help students plan their college search, investigate careers, communicate with their school counselors, and stay on top of tasks and assignments related to their learning plan and college application process.

 Getting Started on Naviance

-- Students and Parents can sign on to Naviance Family Connection using the school links below.
+- Students and Parents can sign on to Naviance Student via Classlink.

-- Students and Parents will always use their student’s GISD username and password to access Naviance.
+- Students and Parents will always use their student’s GISD username and password to access Naviance Student through the Classlink dashboard.

 - Students will always use their GISD email address when communicating with Naviance because this is their primary communication tool with colleges and universities.